UKPLab/sentence-transformers/docs/pretrained-models/multilingual-models.md

 ## Performance
 The performance was evaluated on the [Semantic Textual Similarity (STS) 2017 dataset](http://ixa2.si.ehu.es/stswiki/index.php/Main_Page).
 The task is to predict the semantic similarity (on a scale 0-5) of two given sentences.
 STS2017 has monolingual test data for English, Arabic, and Spanish, and cross-lingual test data for English-Arabic, -Spanish and -Turkish.

-We added cross-lingual test data for English-German ([STS2017.en-de.zip](https://public.ukp.informatik.tu-darmstadt.de/reimers/sentence-transformers/datasets/STS2017.en-de.zip)).
+We extended the STS2017 and added cross-lingual test data for English-German, French-English, Italian-English, and Dutch-English ([STS2017-extended.zip](https://public.ukp.informatik.tu-darmstadt.de/reimers/sentence-transformers/datasets/STS2017-extended.zip)).
 The performance is measured using Spearman correlation between the predicted similarity score and the gold score.

 <table>
   <tr>